The TLM Difference

 Placing An Order

 You may place an order with the centre following an examination by our orthotist.
 Usually 2-4 pairs of insoles are required for the entire treatment process.
-This is because each new pair of insoles is redesigned following changes to the structure of your feet and the biomechanical alignment of your body.
+This is because each new pair of insoles is redesigned following changes to the structure of your feet and the biomechanical alignment of your body during treatment.
 Each redesign brings your body closer to its ideal alignment.

 A 65% deposit will be collected when you place an order.
 Usually, your insoles will be ready for collection in 10-15 working days.* This is because most of the work is carried out manually.